maraoz/insight-api/README.md

-ENABLE_CLEANER # if "true" will enable message db cleaner plugin ENABLE_MONITOR # if "true" will enable message db monitor plugin ENABLE_RATELIMITER # if "true" will enable the ratelimiter plugin LOGGER_LEVEL # defaults to 'info', can be 'debug','verbose','error', etc.
+ENABLE_CLEANER # if "true" will enable message db cleaner plugin ENABLE_MONITOR # if "true" will enable message db monitor plugin ENABLE_RATELIMITER # if "true" will enable the ratelimiter plugin ENABLE_CREDSTORE # if "true" will enable the credentialstore plugin LOGGER_LEVEL # defaults to 'info', can be 'debug','verbose','error', etc.
 ENABLE_HTTPS # if "true" it will server using SSL/HTTPS